Manthanm9/Analysis-of-International-Debt-Statistics/README.md

-# Analysis of International Debt Statistics
+# Analyzing International Debt Data 🌍💰

-In this project, I used SQL queries to answer important questions regarding international debt by analysing the World Bank debt dataset.
-The dataset provides figures on the amount of debt (in USD) owing by developing nations in several categories from 1970 to 2015.
-This analysis can be used to address problems such as:
+In this project, we aim to analyze international debt data collected by The World Bank 🏛️.
+The dataset provides information about the amount of debt (in USD) owed by developing countries across various debt indicators.
+Through our analysis, we will answer several key questions related to international debt:

-1.What is the total amount of debt that is owed by the countries listed in the dataset?
+**Total Amount of Debt 💸:** We will calculate the total amount of debt owed by all the countries listed in the dataset.
+This will give us an understanding of the overall state of the global economy concerning debt.

-2.Which country owns the maximum amount of debt and what does that amount look like?
+**Country with Maximum Debt 🏆:** We will identify the country that owns the maximum amount of debt and determine the corresponding debt amount.
+This will provide insights into the economic condition of that particular country.

-3.What is the average amount of debt owed by countries across different debt indicators?
+**Average Debt Across Indicators 📊:** We will find the average amount of debt owed by countries for each debt indicator.
+This will help us understand the distribution of debt across different categories and indicators.

-## About Data Source:
+**Distinct Countries 🌐:** We will extract the number of unique countries present in the dataset.
+This will give us an idea of the global reach of the debt data.

-The International Debt Statistics (IDS) is a database developed and maintained by the World Bank that provides a comprehensive overview of external debt and financial flows of developing countries.
-The database covers more than 200 countries and territories.
+Throughout the project, we will gain valuable insights into the international debt landscape and its impact on different countries and their economies.
+Let's dive into the data and discover fascinating patterns and trends! 🚀📈